dzackgarza/Notes/Graduate/Advisor Notes.md

 \Sigma_g \to E \mapsvia{\pi} B
 $$

-(The base and total space will usually be compact manifolds, fiber is a surface)
+(Fiber bundle where the base and total space will usually be compact manifolds, fiber is a surface)

 [Part 3: Reconstruction problems in geometry and topology](https://www.youtube.com/watch?v=X0XBnKBKSDI)